Download Policy Briefs

-A new project on African food systems and Covid-19
+A project on African food systems and Covid-19

-PLAAS has launched a one-year action-oriented research project entitled “The Impacts of Covid-19 Responses on the Political Economy of African Food Systems” to gather data on the impacts of Covid-19 regulatory and support interventions on the functioning and structure of food systems in Tanzania, Ghana and South Africa.
+PLAAS has conducted a one-year action-oriented research project entitled “The Impacts of Covid-19 Responses on the Political Economy of African Food Systems” to gather data on the impacts of Covid-19 regulatory and support interventions on the functioning and structure of food systems in Tanzania, Ghana and South Africa.
 These countries, representing diverse food systems and Covid-19 responses, provide for comparison and a breadth of lessons.
-We will generate rapid outputs of information and analysis, across formal and informal food systems, and package findings for policy, advocacy and academic purposes.
+We have generated rapid outputs of information and analysis, across formal and informal food systems, and package findings for policy, advocacy and academic purposes.

 Three African women professors are co-leading this research:

 Our research is a collaboration between universities and civil society organisations.
 In Ghana, the Institute of African Studies at the University of Ghana is collaborating with the Network for Women’s Rights in Ghana (NETRIGHT).
 In Tanzania, Ardhi University is working with the Eastern and Southern Africa Small Scale Farmers Forum (ESAFF) and the Environmental Management and Economic Development Organization (EMEDO) which works with small-scale fishers and traders.
-In South Africa, PLAAS at the University of the Western Cape is working with the University of Pretoria, and with Masifundise Development Trust which works with small-scale fishers and traders and the Land National Network Engagement Strategy (LandNNES) which works with small-scale farmers, farm workers and traders.
+In South Africa, PLAAS at the University of the Western Cape is working with the University of Pretoria, and with Masifundise Development Trust which works with small-scale fishers and traders and the Association for Rural Advancement Land Rights Advocacy (AFRA) which works with small-scale farmers, farm workers and traders.

 What is our aim?